-- Immersion format course to be offered on the following dates: - Feb 27, 1-5pm - Feb 28, 9am-5pm - March 1, 9am-5pm - Students who register for this course should plan to attend all cited class meetings.
+- Immersion format course to be offered on the following dates: - Jan 15, 1-5pm - Jan 16, 9am-5pm - Jan 17, 9am-5pm - Those interested in enrollment should complete the following survey by Friday, November 13. https://pitt.co1.qualtrics.com/SE/?SID=SV_6WJ3gh7ZQzncUyp - Course rosters will be determined and communicated to students on Tuesday, December 1 based on survey results. - Students who register for this course should plan to attend all cited class meetings.
 Those individuals who request to have this course dropped after the official add/drop period, but before the first class meeting, may incur a university fee enforced by the Registrar in order to have the course dropped from their schedules. - This scenario applies to immersion courses only; all other Katz courses will follow the traditional add/drop deadline.